DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 The generalization of ‘free’ remains puzzling.
 Visibility and contact may have been greatly simplified but does this justify that most exchanges are free of charge despite the fact that many of these shared resources involve a monetary value?
-Does music, film, or journalism simply lose monetary value when they become accessible on the Internet?
+Does music, film or journalism simply lose monetary value when they become accessible on the Internet?

 In order to understand how the notion of a gift economy could spread so fast and to assess its limits, it is necessary to review a few fundamentals about the gift economy itself.
-Free is something that actually does occur in economic transactions; in this case it serve as a means and not an end.
+Free is something that actually does occur in economic transactions; in this case it serves as a means and not an end.
 It represents an option where revenue is generated at a later point and involves diverse practical modalities.
 These range from advertised discounts to gifts and merchandise.[^19] That free